nanlabs/terraform-aws-starter/live/core/README.md

 ### Connecting to the Bastion Host

+To connect to the bastion host, execute the following commands:

 ```sh
 # Get SSH Command from the terraform output
 ssh_command=$(terraform output -json | jq -r '.bastion_ssh_command.value')

 # Execute the SSH Command
 eval $ssh_command
 ```

-Now we need to make sure that we can connect to the database from the Bastion Host!
+Ensure that you can access the database from the bastion host and that Docker is working properly.
-Also we need to make sure that we can use Docker and access to internet from there to download the Docker image that we need to connect to the database.

 #### Testing Docker and Internet Access

+To test internet access and Docker functionality, run the following commands:

 ```sh
 # Test Internet Access